Khaled-Mahmmoud/MyCompetitiveProgramming/Adhoc/Problems/D _ Captain Flint and Crew Recruitment.md

 Input

-The first line contains a single integer t (1≤t≤1000) — the number of test cases.
+The first line contains a single integer t (1 ≤ t ≤ 1000) — the number of test cases.

 Next t lines contain test cases — one per line.
-The first and only line of each test case contains the single integer n (1≤n≤2⋅105) — the number Flint guessed.
+The first and only line of each test case contains the single integer n (1 ≤ n ≤ 2⋅10^5) — the number Flint guessed.

 Output